Seaver Research Council

 Proposals that describe projects that are collaborative/interdisciplinary in nature are encouraged.
 Tenure or tenure-track faculty are encouraged to use the Council support as "seed" money where supported work could potentially provide the framework for a grant proposal to an external agency.
 Seaver Research Council Grants typically range from $1,000 to $4,500.

 Details of the application process can be found here.
 The deadline for submitting proposals is January 25, 2019.
-Proposals should be submitted via email to Katy Carr in the Office of the Vice Provost for Research and Strategic Initiatives.
+Proposals should be submitted via email to Jennifer Bases in the Office of Research and Sponsored Programs.
 Decisions on awards will be made and notification letters sent by the end of March.
 If you have questions or concerns, please contact Katy at extension 6084.

 Seaver Research Council Members (2018-2019):